OverlyDevoted/CyberSecuritySummaries/OS specifics/Linux/ServiceProcessManagement.md

 You can enter `jobs` to see all stopped processes.
 To continue process you can write `fg {id}` to continue running the process.

+there's also the `bg` command, but i did not really understand it.

 ## Executing multiple programs

 Symbols can be used to queue or let multiple programs run at the same time